ckcr4lyf/frida-notes/src/android/rooting.md

 The next few commands we run will reboot the phone to the booatloader, unlock it for flashing, and then flash the patched image.

-We'll first wipe the phone:
+We'll first wipe the phone (note: if you are re-rooting after an OTA update removed root, you can skip this step to preserve your data):

 ```
 adb reboot bootloader